 - In this application, the button is used to save the data inside the database.

-- Button keyword is used to create a widget and it is placed inside the left_frame.
+- The button keyword is used to create a widget, and it is placed inside the left_frame.

 - width is the right and the left space of the button